tudelft3d/geo2020/tips/index.md

 The short answer is: your fellow students.
 Think of them when writing, they should be able to understand.
 They have the same background as you, but obviously they did not dig deeper into the topic you are investigating.
-It is a good idea to let one of them proof-read the thesis to know if they understand.
+It is a good idea to let one of them proof-read the thesis to see if they understand.